gguillotte/puppet-docs/source/puppet/5.2/style_guide.markdown

 Use a single line only if that results in overall better readability of the construct where it appears, such as when it is very short.
 When breaking arrays and hashes, they should have:

-* Each element on its on line,
+-   Each element on its on line,
-* Each new element line indented one level,
+-   Each new element line indented one level,
-* First and last lines used only for the syntax of that data type.
+-   First and last lines used only for the syntax of that data type.

-**Good**:
+**Good:**

 ```puppet
 # array with multiple elements on multiple lines